HRSINGAPORE Community Discussions

 3. Eve of Lunar New Year

-Only Malay staff can enjoy ½ day on eve of Hari Raya Puasa.
+Only Malay staff can enjoy a ½ day on eve of Hari Raya Puasa.

 Depends on your company’s culture.
 Ours probably CNY.